File crypto_config.h

 Enabling MBEDTLS_PLATFORM_C enables to use of MBEDTLS_PLATFORM_XXX_ALT or MBEDTLS_PLATFORM_XXX_MACRO directives, allowing the functions mentioned above to be specified at runtime or compile time respectively.

-Module: library/platform.c Caller: Most other .c files
+Module: platform/platform.c Caller: Most other .c files

 This module enables abstraction of common (libc) functions.